Admission/How to Apply

 For admission to Brandon University, High School graduation in Manitoba or its equivalent is generally the minimum requirement.
 For more information about Brandon University Admission Requirements, or how to apply to Brandon University, contact the Brandon University Admissions Office.

-The Entrance Audition must be preceded by application to both the University and the School of Music.
+The Entrance Audition must be preceded by application to both the University.

 - The completed audition form stating the requested audition date and repertoire to be performed should be submitted at least two weeks prior to the audition.